donalday/epiNet/README.md

 ## Installation

 epiDeep is written in python and is executed from the command line.
 The package is installation-free.
-Just download the package and unzip.
-The package is the form of a test script scenario.
+Just download the script-test-package folder.
+The package contains both scripts and test run data.
 Run the scripts according the documentation and modify for your own research/usage.

 epiDeep requires the following tools to be available in the `PATH`:
 * [python3](https://www.python.org/downloads/release/python-368/) (developed on 3.6.8)